groupSP/Chat-System-Next-React/chat-system/README.md

 Second, go to the path that contain package.json.
 Third, go to websocket_server folder, you can go by typing: ```cd src\websocket_server```.
-Then, run the server before running the client webpage: ```node server.js``` Finally, run the client webpage in the path that contain package.json, you can do ```cd ../../```.
-And run:
+Then, run the server before running the client webpage: ```node server.js``` Finally, open another terminal in the path that contain package.json and run:
 ```bash
 npm run dev
 ```